atlp-rwanda/ecommerce-app-predators-bn/README.md

 Make sure you have Node.js and Postgres installed on your computer, If you don't have Postgres installed locally, you can use cloud database service such as https://www.elephantsql.com/ to create the databases

-Clone this repository using the command : git clone Navigate to the project directory using the command: cd ecommerce-app-predators-bn Install dependencies by running : npm install
+Clone this repository using the command : `git clone` Navigate to the project directory using the command: `cd ecommerce-app-predators-bn` Install dependencies by running : `npm install`
 Create a PostgreSQL database and update the config/config.js file with your database credentials.
-Run the database migrations using Sequelize by running the following command: npm run migrate:up Start the application by running: npm run dev
+Run the database migrations using Sequelize by running the following command: `npm run migrate:up` Start the application by running: `npm run dev`

 ## Docker
-Docker is a software platform that allows you to build, test, and deploy applications quickly running Docker: docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build
+Docker is a software platform that allows you to build, test, and deploy applications quickly run Docker: `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build`